mvxt/mvxt/source/ethos/index.md

       </a>
     </th>
     <td>
-      <span>I recognize the value of having a loving family and a stable childhood.
+      <span>I acknowledge how having a loving family and a stable childhood has contributed to my happy life.
 Orphans are put in difficult situations, usually through no fault of their own - I donate to help them.</span>
     </td>
   </tr>
   <tr>